alextud/ha-prana/README.md

 ## Notes
  - password is not supported
  - tested only on prana-150
- - device name
- - temperatures, humidity and air pressure aren't supported
+ - device name, temperatures, humidity and air pressure aren't supported